 GREE, Inc. Prequel

-*This article is based on research conducted at an earlier date; some details may differ at the present time.
+*This article is based on the interview conducted in June 2013; some details may differ at present.

 An Open, Flexible Office Concept That Creates a Sense of Unity